Colt Service and Maintenance Certifications and Accreditations. Competency is crucial

 Below, you will find details of all the other accreditations and certifications that Colt holds as well.

-Having pioneered smoke control in the 1930s and with over 70 years of service experience, Colt is the U.K.’s leading provider of smoke control and ventilation maintenance.
+Having pioneered smoke control in the 1950s and with 70 years of experience in the field, Colt is the U.K.’s leading provider of smoke control and ventilation maintenance.

 Colt engineers.
 Your best choice

 Colt has more highly trained and experienced smoke control service engineers ready to help 24/7, 365 days a year across the UK than any other company.

 Aside from the fact that Colt has the most comprehensive service contract on the market, there are many other benefits when you become a Colt service customer.

 All our maintenance engineers undergo a yearly health and safety training course which includes asbestos awareness, working at height, first-aid and rescue training.

 CHAS Assessment Scheme